Bibilidibipi/Jugglog/README.md

 - [ ] Search for patterns by name
 - [ ] Users can view patterns they're learning
 - [ ] Users can view suggested patterns
-- [ ] Users can view the pattern tree of users they follow

 [phase-one]: ./docs/phases/phase1.md
 [phase-two]: ./docs/phases/phase2.md